 The Colorado Restaurant Foundation (CRF) was established in 1987.
 As the philanthropic foundation of the CRA, the CRF’s mission of service is dedicated to enhancing the industry’s workforce training and education, career development, and the overall well-being of the industry and its employees.

-The 2023 Colorado State General Assembly session begins on January 9.
-Click below to learn about the CRA’s 2022 legislative accomplishments and plans for the year ahead.
+The 2023 Colorado State General Assembly session ran from January 9 to May 8.
+Click below to learn about the CRA’s legislative accomplishments this year.

 Compliance Center Resources

 Ever-changing laws – at both federal and state levels – can hurt your business if you don’t understand the laws or know how to comply.
 Click below to find tools and templates that you can use to bring your business into compliance.